Specy/rooc/README.md

     - [x] Type errors
     - [x] Code completion
   - [ ] Language documentation
-  - [ ] Website to show the different steps of solving the problem
+  - [ ] Show the different steps of solving the problem
   - [ ] List of modifications from the start of the problem to the end of the solution